m13253/danmaku2ass/README.md

 ./danmaku2ass -o foo.ass -s 1920x1080 -fn "MS PGothic" -fs 48 -a 0.8 -l 5 foo.xml
 ```

 Name the output file with same basename but different extension (.ass) as the video.
 Put them into the same directory and most media players will automatically load them.
+For MPlayer, you will have to specify `-ass` option.

 Make sure that the width/height ratio passed to `danmaku2ass` matches the one of your original video, or text deformation may be experienced.